MicroPasts/Photomasking-Deansfield/README.md

-PyBossa photo masking application for the Burley Hoard, Hampshire
+PyBossa photo masking application for the Deansfield bronze Mould
 =================================================================

 This application has three files: